higorblands/desafiotechindicium/README.md

 ---

 # Proceed with these instructions:
-- First of all, use git to clone the remote project into your local machine
+- First, use git to clone the remote project into your local machine
 ### git clone https://github.com/higorblands/desafiotechindicium.git

 - Now navigate to desafiotechindicium folder. that's our project-root directory;
-- To build up our MongoDB with Docker database, run:
-- To build up our PostgreSQL with Docker database, run:
+- To build up our PostgreSQL and MongoDB with Docker database, run:
 ### docker-compose up -d [using detached mode to keep using same terminal tab]

 ### If you need to change configure in your application to Dbs connect go to :

 - into the project src/main/resources/application.properties file;